 SET your dog up to win.
 Don’t wait for something to happen and then deal with it.
 For instance, if you are going on vacation with your dog and he’s not used to the car.
 Have lots of mini training sessions going for short rides increasing the time and distance so that when the time comes, your dog is used to the car.
 Before you have your boss for dinner, invite dog loving friends over, using them to see what issues you may have with your dog, so that you can work on them before the big night with the boss.
 Planning ahead is one of the easiest and most effective ways you can teach your dog appropriate behaviors.
 You are learning what triggers your dog beforehand and are better prepared to work on these issues, molding and shaping your dog to be the happiest doggie friend, setting him up to win.

-EVERY interaction with your dog is a training session.
-Either you are training him or he’s training you.
+EVERY interaction with your dog is a teaching session.
+Either you are teaching him or he’s teaching you.
 And I mean every interaction; from walking down the stairs politely, waiting for meals politely, taking treats politely, playing fetch, tug or going for a walk… are all training sessions.
-You are teaching your dog how to behave each time you interact, so everything you do with your dog is an opportunity to train, molding your pup to be a well mannered and well adjusted dog.
+You are teaching your dog how to behave each time you interact, so everything you do with your dog is an opportunity to teach, molding your pup to be a well mannered and well adjusted dog.
 If you have a dog with behavior issues, it’s more likely that you have unintentionally reinforced these behaviors.
 Dogs do what’s reinforced.
 So, look to yourself to find the missing piece in your relationship.
 Are you being consistent, trustworthy and reliable?

 CONSISTENCY is key to successfully raising a puppy.

 BE aware of how much you chatter.
 Do you say things like ‘stay here’ or ‘come here’ yet the dog doesn’t do what you’ve asked because you got distracted or busy?
 If so, you’ve just taught the dog that when your distracted, all bets are off and he can do whatever he wants.